bwsw/cloudstack-ui/docs/source/CS-UI_Overview.rst

 Documentation
 ---------------------

-The documentation for the project is presented by a User Guide that explains to average users how to use the UI when working with CloudStack.
-It also includes explanations on managers' part clarifying how to use and manage the cloud infrastructure via CloudStack-UI.
+The documentation for the project is presented in the :ref:`CS_User_Guide` that explains to average users how to use the UI when working with CloudStack.
+It also includes explanations on managers' part clarifying how to manage the cloud infrastructure via CloudStack-UI.

 We hope the new features we support will be useful for both end-users and administrators.